 Step #5: Construction–Time to get this party started!
 (2-6 Months)

 Finally, you’re ready to get down to the actual renovation.
 Naturally, this will take up the most time.
 Your contractor should provide you and your management company with a time-frame for the work to be completed.

 For example, a small NYC bathroom is around 4-6 weeks from demo to completion.
 Provided all materials are on site and there are no delays, for instance holidays where the building is closed to all work crews.

 A gut renovation begins with demolition.
 Rough framing and carpentry are installed, and then rough plumbing and electrical.
 Drywall is installed and floor finishes applied, followed by cabinets, light fixtures, and fittings.
 Lastly, the walls are painted, and the renovation is complete.

 With every project, there is always an element of the unknown.
 What will we uncover behind the walls, what obstacles will present themselves?
 A successful renovation should not be judged by the unforeseen incidents but instead by how well your contractor responded to and resolved these situations.

 Step #6: Inspections and Project Close (1-6 weeks)

 During construction, the city will conduct plumbing and electrical inspections.
-Once all the work is complete there will be a final inspection before the DOB signs off on the permits.
-This can take anywhere from 1-6 weeks, again depending on the size of the project and when the DOB schedules the inspections.
+Once all the work is complete, there will be a final inspection before the DOB signs off on the permits.
+This can take anywhere from 1 to 6 weeks, again depending on the size of the project and when the DOB schedules the inspections.

-In conclusion, a renovation in NYC can be complex but the end result is always worth the process.
+In conclusion, a renovation in NYC can be complex, but the result is always worth the process.
 Having a solid team to work with will definitely help you get through each step and in the end you will have your dream home to live happily ever after in.